Introduction

 How to Choose Insurance

-If you were traveling with limited budget, it is better to choose the kind of insurance policy with the most comprehensive coverage.
+If you are traveling with limited budget, it is better to choose the kind of insurance policy with the most comprehensive coverage.
 The main reasons are:

 Taking automobile insurance as an instance, comparing to common insurance policies, the most comprehensive insurance coverage, including glasses, tires, chassis protection, and considerations for special road conditions such as sand and rocks, is very necessary, but basic insurance of car rental companies usually does not include full coverage as such.